Pleasure, joy and positive emotional experiences in abortion escorts after 17 weeks of gestation

 Original question in Spanish

-What is the most rewarding thing about your role as an escort for second trimester situations?
+What is the most rewarding aspect of your role as a companion in second-trimester abortion situations?

 Can you tell me about your first second trimester on-site accompaniment?
 What was it like, what did you feel, what happened?